apache/pekko/docs/src/main/paradox/typed/persistence-testing.md

 Java
 :  @@snip [PersistenceTestKitSampleTest.java](/docs/src/test/java/jdocs/persistence/testkit/PersistenceTestKitSampleTest.java) { #test }

-You can safely use persistence testkit in combination with main akka testkit.
+You can safely use persistence testkit in combination with main pekko testkit.

 The main methods of the api allow to (see @apidoc[PersistenceTestKit] and @apidoc[SnapshotTestKit] for more details):